Nautilus (genus): Sensory organs

 Nautilus have unique sensory organs, which differ from related genera in several ways.
 Unlike other cephalopods, the eyes of Nautilus species lack ocular muscles and instead move via a stalk, which contains both muscle and connective tissue.
 Additionally, Nautilus eyes lack any lens or cornea and only have an aperture to allow for light.

 Below their eyes, Nautilus also feature rhinophores, which are small sacs with cilia.
-It has been suggested that this organ contains chemoreceptors, in order to detect food or sample the surrounding water.
+It has been suggested that this organ contains chemoreceptors, to detect food or sample the surrounding water.
 Additionally, the tentacles of the Nautilus also perform several sensory functions.
 Their ocular and preocular tentacles feature cilia, and operate as mechanoreceptors, while their digital tentacles have been hypothesised to feature a range of receptor cells.

 Habitat and distribution

 Species within the genus Nautilus are localised to the Indo-Pacific, specifically the tropical seas within this area, however the full extent of their geographic distribution has yet to be recorded.
 The movements of Nautilus species are greatly restricted by water depth.
-Nautilus are unable to easily move across areas deeper than 800 metres, and most of their activity occurs at a depth of 100-300 metres deep.
+Nautilus are unable to easily move across areas deeper than 800 metres, and most of their activity occurs at a depth of 100–300 metres deep.
 Nautilus can occasionally be found closer to the surface than 100 metres, however, the minimum depth they can reach is determined by factors such as water temperature and season.
 All Nautilus species are likely endangered, based on information from Nautilus Pompilius overfishing in the Philippines, which resulted in an 80% decline in the population from 1980 to 2010.

 Many shells recovered from areas of the world have not yet been identified down to the level of species, however, are still identifiable as members of the genus Nautilus.
 Shells have been found across a wide range of coastal areas, including Korea, Australia, Seychelles, Mauritius, the Philippines, Taiwan, Japan, Thailand, India, Sri Lanka, Kenya, and South Africa.
 This does not necessarily imply live populations of Nautilus at these sites, however, as Nautilus drift shells are able to make their way across oceans via currents.
 Following the death of an individual, Nautilus shells can float to the surface, where they can remain for a considerable time period, however the buoyancy of shells after death was found to be dependent on several factors, such as the rate of decay.
 An experiment with a Nautilus shell in an aquarium resulted in the shell floating for over two years, and one recovered shell was revealed to have been afloat for a period of 11 years.
 Furthermore, shells have been demonstrated to drift considerable distances in this time, contributing to their extensive distribution across coastal areas.
 Several ocean currents have been identified to contribute to this process.
 The Kuroshio Current carries shells from the Philippines to areas such as Japan, and the Equatorial current is responsible for many of the shells recovered from the Marshall Islands.